GoogleCloudPlatform/cpp-samples/getting-started/README.md

 # Output: none
 ```

 Compile the code into a Docker image using the pack tool.
 This will download and compile all the necessary dependencies, and build them in an isolated environment.
-This step can take several minutes, up to an hour, depending on the capabilities of your workstation.
+This step can take several minutes, maybe up to an hour, depending on the capabilities of your workstation.
 The dependencies are cached for future builds, so future builds will be faster.
-You can continue with other steps while this build runs on a separate window.
+You can continue with other steps while this build runs in a separate window.

 ```sh
 pack build \